Approved Destination Status (ADS) scheme

 What is Austrade’s role?

-Austrade manages Australia’s ADS scheme in conjunction with the Department of Immigration and Border Protection (DIBP) and Tourism Australia.
+Austrade manages Australia’s ADS scheme in conjunction with the Department of Home Affairs and Tourism Australia.
 Austrade’s main functions under the ADS scheme are:

-- Approving ITOs and tour guides to join the ADS scheme
+- Approval to join the ADS scheme for ITOs and tour guides

 - Ensuring ITOs and tour guides comply with the ADS Code of Business Standards and Ethics

-- Working with DIBP and other government agencies to address issues related to the ADS scheme such as tourism quality and the supply of Chinese speaking tour guides
+- Working with Home Affairs and other government agencies to address issues related to the ADS scheme such as tourism quality and the supply of Chinese speaking tour guides

 - Managing the ADS Advisory Panel which provides an interface between the Australian Government and the tourism industry on ADS matters.